The Difficult Truth About TikTok's Obsession With Beauty

 Advertisement

-Take another scroll and you'll spot live feeds awash with people peddling dupes of items like the Dyson Air Wrap (RRP £449.99) for as little as £26.
+Take another scroll and you'll spot live feeds awash with people peddling dupes of items like the Dyson Air Wrap (RRP $799) for as little as $45.
 In the comments section, it's not unusual to spot TikTokers blasting these buys — laden with plastic and non-recyclable small parts — for lasting all of 5 minutes before they've had to throw them in the trash.
-It feels as though the app is the new QVC channel, with lives featuring "price drops" and hosts who use aggressive language, which encourage viewers to "act fast" and "buy now".
+It feels as though the app is the new QVC channel, with lives featuring "price drops" and hosts who use aggressive language, which encourages viewers to "act fast" and "buy now".

 @lauraxbui What products would you like me to rate next? #fyp #tiktokmademebuyit #makeup #beauty ♬ im outside in a amg L.Dre remix - L.Dre